bconf-lang/bconf/SPEC.md

 1234 = "value" // The key is the string "1234"
 ```

 Quoted keys are a single-line string used as a key.
-They follow the same rules as string values and are useful for keys containing special characters, or dynamic keys using value substitution.
+They follow the same rules as string values and are useful for keys containing special characters, or dynamic keys using embedded values.
 Multi-line strings are invalid.

 ```bconf
 "string key" = "value"